 9. Pain Journal

 If you are injured, you are likely dealing with the repercussions of your trauma on a daily basis.
 In summarizing the issues to your attorney, it is easy to leave out critical details or to oversimplify the challenges you face.
 From the moment you have suffered an injury, begin a diary to track pain and any on-going issues.
 You should include the time and date, level of pain, cause, symptoms and what it has prevented you from doing.
 Your attorney will use the journal to paint an accurate account of how you have been impacted as a result of your car accident.
+While it’s good to keep documentation for yourself and your attorney, keep information about your case off of social media – it could end up hurting your case.

 Again, the paperwork to best support your claim can vary from case to case.
 If you are in a car accident that caused injury, schedule an initial consultation with an experienced Tampa personal injury attorney as soon as possible.
 The team at Kinney, Fernandez & Boire will help carefully evaluate your auto accident claim and outline any additional documentation critical to your personal injury lawsuit.
 We will work diligently and expeditiously to file your claim and get you the compensation that you deserve.